Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/09_getting_started.md

 **Explore advanced features:**

-- Multiple concurrent sessions
+- Multiple concurrent sessions with send_to_all() and send_to_sessions()
-- Stream multiplexing (video + audio + chat)
+- Stream multiplexing (independent data streams)
-- DHT integration for peer/content discovery
+- Binary streaming for large file transfer
-- Adaptive priority and probabilistic streams
-- Crypto session continuity and affinity pooling
+- Custom application protocols on top of STT transport

 **Join the community:**